 At the moment I am to be found (once again) in my hometown, cosmopolitan village Berlin (Germany), but have so far spent the majority of my life elsewhere, having lived for about a decade each in Brussels (Belgium) and London (UK) as well.

-First seen the light of day in 1987 in the Charité in Berlin (former GDR), and of German and Susu heritage, I spent a large part of my childhood and youth in Brussels (Belgium).
+First seen the light of day in 1987 in East-Berlin, I spent the second half of my childhood and youth in Brussels (Belgium).
 From 2006 to 2009 I completed a Bachelor's degree in Theatre Studies (minor in Film Studies) at the Free University of Berlin (Germany), whilst I was also active in the P14 youth ensemble of the Volksbühne Berlin.
 From 2009 to 2011 I did a Master of Fine Arts in Acting International at East 15 Acting School in London (part of the University of Essex, UK), during which I also spent a month each at the Russian Theatre Academy - GITIS, Moscow, and the Balinese Art Institute - ISI, Denpasar.